desnor/itrabble/README.md

 ### Requirements

 For a Node environment, you'll need a node version of at least 6.11.1 because this library uses a large number of the features introduced in ES2015 (iterators, generator functions, and rest/spread operators to name a few).

-For browser usage, you may need to use a transpiler like [Babel](https://babeljs.io/) to transform the code into a compatible syntax depending on exactly which browser and version you are targeting.
-Google Chrome at the time of publishing version 1.0.0 is 60, and it works as is.

 ### Changes from v1.0.1 -> v1.1.0